ASEIITO/xiepu/README.md

 # XiEPU index
 ## Summary
 This repository offers an economic policy uncertainty (EPU) dataset derived from textual data related to Chinese President Xi Jinping.
-In our paper (Ito, Lim, and Zhang 2023), we introduced an EPU index named XiEPU.
+In our paper (Ito, Lim, and Zhang 2023), we introduced a Xi Jinping's EPU index named XiEPU.
 This index is constructed using a text dataset comprising speeches and reports by the Chinese President from November 2012 to December 2021.

 ## Background
  Led by [Baker, Bloom, and Davis (2016)](https://academic.oup.com/qje/article/131/4/1593/2468873), the EPUs have been widely used by academics as well as financial institutions including central banks.
 As of January 2023 [the EPU website](https://www.policyuncertainty.com/) lists a global index, 28 country indices, and other related indicators.